cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 Here are the clients web developer works with:

-1. **Large Tech Companies**: Google, Meta and so on have strict requirements.
+1. **Large Tech Companies**
+  Google, Meta and so on have strict requirements.
 They offer good pay, benefits and opportunity.

+2. **Startups**
-2. **Startups**: Fast pace, lower salary and long hours but has unique environment and may offer equity.
+  Fast pace, lower salary and long hours but has unique environment and may offer equity.

+3. **Freelancer**
-3. **Freelancer**: Hourly wage with flexible schedule and you design your own product.
+  Hourly wage with flexible schedule and you design your own product.
 You manage and find your own clients and bills.

+4. **Web Consultancy**
-4. **Web Consultancy**: Lower wage than freelancing but less hustle.
+  Lower wage than freelancing but less hustle.
 Good work-life balance and pay.

+5. **Older Companies**
-5. **Older Companies**: Good work-life balance, pay and benefits at the cost of slower pace.
+  Good work-life balance, pay and benefits at the cost of slower pace.

 ## Tools of the trade